matfish2/eloquent-logger/README.md

 [![Build Status](https://travis-ci.org/matfish2/eloquent-logger.svg?branch=master)](https://travis-ci.org/matfish2/eloquent-logger)

 This package adds logging functionality to Eloquent models.
 All changes (create, update, delete) will be recorded in a designated logs table.
-Updates will record only dirty fields, so you can easily build up "diff" functionality and restore the state of the model at any given time.
+Updates will record only dirty fields.

 ## Installation